 1. Hire me Google: The Google CV

-Eric Gandhi’s exceptional idea of creating a Google-themed CV landed him a job at no less than Google itself.
-The designer said that an employee from Google found his CV on LinkedIn and decided to refer him for a position at the company.
-What Gandhi did here was implement a clever idea by linking his credentials and skills with Google using a design that was familiar to the company.
-Essentially Gandhi targeted the company and did it in an excellent and unique way.
+Eric Gandhi’s excellent idea of creating a Google-themed CV landed him a job at no less than Google itself.
+The designer said that an employee from Google found his CV on LinkedIn and decided to recommend him for a position at the company.
+What Gandhi did here was to link his credentials and skills with Google using a design that was familiar to the company.
+Gandhi knew who he wanted to work for so he targeted Google in a unique way.

 2. Give me chocolate: The ‘resume bar’

 Who can say no to chocolate?
-This is what Nicholas Begley was thinking when he created his chocolate CV otherwise known as “resume bar”.
-After getting tired of getting rejections with his traditional CV, Begley took a Nestle Crunch Bar and wrapped his CV around it and got himself a marketing job at Sportvite in New York.
-This was a huge success as it showed off his ability to think out-of-the-box and helped him get a job in an environment that allowed him to do just that.
+This is what Nicholas Begley was thinking when he created his chocolate CV otherwise known as the “resume bar”.
+Tired of getting rejections with his traditional CV, Begley took a Nestle Crunch Bar, wrapped his CV around it and got himself a marketing job at Sportvite in New York.
+It was a huge success as it showed his ability to think out-of-the-box and got him exactly the kind of job he was looking for.

-Now this is what I call creativity!
-Robby Leonardi’s interactive resume took CV writing up to a whole new level.
-I mean, who can compete with the guy who created a playable video game CV inspired by Super Mario?
+Now, this is what I call creativity!
+Robby Leonardi’s interactive resume took CV writing to a whole new level.
+I mean, who can compete with a guy who created a playable video game CV inspired by Super Mario?
 While this 2-minute game must have taken Leonardi weeks to create, it was certainly worth the time judging from the impressive results.
 If you don’t believe me check it out for yourself.

 4. Find me on Facebook: The Facebook CV